 They’re an Economically Smart Decision

 Not only will installing storm windows and doors help decrease your energy bills, but they can also be a less expensive alternative to installing all new energy-efficient windows.
-While energy-efficient windows are still your best bet to cut costs and increase the longevity of your windows, it’s not always in everyone’s budget.
+While energy-efficient replacement windows in Kansas City are still your best bet to cut costs and increase the longevity of your windows, it’s not always in everyone’s budget.
 Storm windows can cost as little as a quarter of the price of a quality replacement window, and they can help reduce heat loss by up to 20% or more if you currently have single pane windows.

 Storm Windows & Doors Reduce Maintenance Needs

 Since storm windows and doors add an extra barrier, they also help protect your primary windows and doors from the elements.
-Besides harsh winds, storm windows also help protect against rain, snow, sleet, hail and other debris that gets hurled through the air by heavy winds.
+Besides harsh winds, storm windows also help protect against rain, snow, sleet, hail, and other debris that gets hurled through the air by heavy winds.
 This can help reduce the amount of maintenance you’ll need on your windows and doors, which will also help increase their lifespan.

 Not any old storm window or door will do though.
-Make sure you look for a quality product that can be installed by a company who knows what they’re doing.
+Make sure you look for a quality product that can be installed by a company that knows what they’re doing.
 Call All-Weather Window, Doors & Siding today at 913-262-4380 to check out your storm window options before winter gets here.